You can prevent and treat brown patch with one fungicide. We now recommend Heritage G for both uses. Call us at 281-431-7441.

-Call 281-431-7441.
 Do you have a brown circle in your lawn?
-In this video, Houston Grass South Owner Michael Romine talks about how to treat brown patch in your St. Augustine grass lawn.
-Michael’s family has been in the grass business since 1981 so he’s an expert on the topic.
+In this video, Houston Grass Owner Michael Romine talks about how to prevent and treat brown patch in your St. Augustine grass lawn.
+Our fungicide recommendation has changed to Heritage G.

 Now I’d like to talk a little bit about some of the drawbacks to the St. Augustine in general.
-The brown patch I guess, is the first one that comes to mind.
-Brown patches are those brown circles that appear in the, usually in the fall when the night time temperatures start to drop but you still have the warm daytime temperatures.
+Brown patch is the first one that comes to mind.
+Brown patch is those brown circles that appear in the spring and the fall when the nighttime temperatures are cool, but you have the warm daytime temperatures.

-Brown patches, those brown circles that you see appear usually in the lower wetter, low lying areas of your yard.
+Brown patch usually appears in the wetter, low lying areas of your yard.
 They start there, then they spread out.
-Brown patches of fungus, they can be controlled … The best way to control it is to get out ahead of it.
+Brown patch fungus can be controlled.
+The best way to control it is to get out ahead of it.

-We now recommend either Nitro Phos PCNB or Nitro Phos Eagle Turf fungicides for Brown Patch prevention and treatment.
-We carry those products at our Arcola office, so call us at 281-431-7441 for more information.
+We now recommend Heritage G fungicide for brown patch prevention and treatment.
+We stock this product at our Arcola office, so call us at 281-431-7441 for more information.

 Early September you get a bag of the Scotts Lawn Fungus Control as a granule, you put it out the same way, you put out your fertilizer and your spreader and you water it in, and then about three or four weeks later, I think the bag says you follow it up with another application and that kind of keeps it at bay and does a real good job.